IBM-Bluemix-Docs/certificate-manager/notifications-dashboard.md

 ## Setting up a Callback URL endpoint
 {: #setup-callback}

-A Callback URL endpoint can be used for a variety of tasks.
-For example, to send notifications to report about expiring notifications to PagerDuty, automatically open up an ticket in GitHub or elsewhere, or validate domain ownership before ordering or renewing certificates.
+A Callback URL endpoint can be used for various tasks.
+For example, to send notifications to report about expiring notifications to PagerDuty, automatically open up a ticket in GitHub or elsewhere, or validate domain ownership before ordering or renewing certificates.
 You can also automatically trigger deployment of certificates in response to notifications when certificates are reimported or renewed successfully.
 {: shortdesc}

 You can find sample implementations in the [Examples section below](/docs/services/certificate-manager?topic=certificate-manager-configuring-notifications#examples).